 Watch our film to hear from members of the Duchamp & Sons, our Swarovski Foundation Youth & Community Curator Vicky Carmichael and artist Ruth Proctor, on the occasion of the 2016 Whitechapel Gallery Art Icon Gala.

-Duchamp & Sons were formally known as the Young Curators.
+Duchamp & Sons were formerly known as the Young Curators.
 In the summer of 2010 the group worked with the artist Lady Lucy on The Naming Project.
 They worked with the artist to explore ideas around naming and identity and to generate ideas for a new group name – the result of which was Duchamp & Sons.

 The youth forum collaborated with artist Ian Giles to create a performative piece.
 Giles shared his interest in abstracting language through layering, repetition and reordering.